-- 1. Search and Rescue teams are to assemble at the Command Center to be assigned their specific area to cover. - 2.
+- 1. Search and Rescue teams are to assemble at the Incident Command Center to be assigned their specific area to cover - 2.
 Teams are to take with them first aid materials and transport for injured persons - 3.
-Teams are to take lists of any missing persons. - 4.
-In searching their specific areas, teams are to scan for missing persons and a white - "All Clear" marker will be left on the outside doorknob to indicate that room is cleared and there are no injured parties inside. - 5.
-Teams are to assess the situation, administer first aid as needed. - 6.
+Teams are to take lists of any missing persons - 4.
+In searching their specific areas, teams are to scan for missing persons. - 5.
+Teams are to assess the situation, administer first aid as needed - 6.
 Injured persons are to be transported to the first aid area by some team members while the remainder of the team continues the search.
-Members transporting injured persons should return to their team as soon as possible. - 7.
-After each room/area is checked, the outside door is marked with a large "X".
+Members transporting injured persons should return to their team as soon as possible - 7.
+After each room/area is checked, the outside door is marked with a large "X"